What Is Marketing

 Some B2C businesses can also benefit from it if they are able to implement it.
 You can get celebrities to sign up for your business advertisements and invite them over to a store to meet with your customers.
 You can also conduct events that involve customers and give them an incentive in exchange for the participation for example.

 12. Account-Based Marketing

 Account-based marketing is a very specific form of marketing where every individual customer is given complete importance and treated as an own market sector instead of the generic marketing techniques.
 Businesses create marketing campaigns specifically for each of these accounts to convert them individually.

-Account-based marketing is best for B2B businesses for landing huge clients and it also works best in industries like IT services where a lot of your business happen to be from existing customers itself.
-Organizing a customer day at their premises or having a customer in your campus are some of the examples of account-based marketing.
+Account-based marketing is best for B2B businesses for landing big clients and it also works best in industries like IT services where a lot of your business happen to be from existing customers itself.
+Organizing a customer day at their premises or having a customer in your campus are some examples of account-based marketing.
 You can also look at great ABM tools such as Demand Base for detailed insights about each of your customer accounts.

 13. Field Marketing

 Field marketing comes into play when you get on the field and make a sale to the customer directly.
 Field marketing can be in any form like talking about the best features of your products, comparing products with the competition, a real example of how the product will be of use or any other push the lead needs to convert.